-- A/C Auto/Reset The indicator lights when the air conditioning system has been automatically controlled by the 4100U.
-Pressing the key will reset the air conditioning system to normal operation. - ACF Isolate When this key is active, it prevents ancillary controls: door holders, security trips etc. from operating. - Bell Isolate When this key is active, it prevents the fire alarm bell from operating. - Warn Sys Isolate When this key is active, it prevents the Warning System from operating.
+- A/C Auto/Reset The indicator lights when the air conditioning system has been automatically controlled by the 4100ES.
+Pressing the key will reset the air conditioning system to normal operation. - ACF Isolate When this indicator is on the ancillary controls: door holders, security trips, etc., are prevented from operating. - Bell Isolate When this indicator is on the fire alarm bell is prevented from operating. - Warn Sys Isolate When this indicator is on the Warning System is prevented from operating.